 The site currently houses MidAmerican Printing, a 35-year-old, family-owned and operated commercial printing shop with more than 40 employees.

 It would be replaced by four four-story buildings, each with six condos.
 Each building would have a garage with six spots.
 The addresses of the future buildings are 505, 513, 521, and 529 N. Hermitage Ave.

 The ground floor of the building at 505 N. Hermitage Ave., situated at the corner of Hermitage and Grand avenues, will be zoned for retail.
 The building will also include an elevator with access to a rooftop deck.

 Last week, the city’s Zoning Board of Appeals voted unanimously to approve the project.
 The project was initially scheduled to go before the board in December.
-But after hearing concerns from neighbors, La Spata asked the developer, Diamond Properties, to meet with neighbors.
+But after hearing concerns from neighbors, La Spata asked the developer, Diamond Partnership, to meet with neighbors.

-Diamond met on Jan.
+Diamond Partnership representatives met on Jan.
 8 with the alderman and members of the local neighborhood group, the Chicago-Grand Neighbors Association.
 While not affiliated with the city, CGNA routinely weighs in on neighborhood issues, with its decisions often factoring into whether or not the city approves development, licensing and zoning requests.